MicrosoftDocs/entra-docs/docs/identity/saas-apps/keystone-tutorial.md

 ## Configure Keystone SSO

-To configure single sign-on on **Keystone** side, you need to send the downloaded **Certificate (Base64)** and appropriate copied URLs from the application configuration to [Keystone support team](mailto:soc@irdeto.com).
+To configure single sign-on on **Speexx** side, you need to send the **App Federation Metadata Url** to [Speexx support team](mailto:soc@irdeto.com).
 They set this setting to have the SAML SSO connection set properly on both sides.

 ### Create Keystone test user